Why the Smartest SaaS Startups Are Hiring Fractional Chief Economists

 Value Narrative"We keep the books clean and runway clear.""We turn data into revenue‑lifting mechanisms and investor‑ready stories."

 Cost Reality: A full‑time SaaS CFO in the U.S. now averages $380 k cash + 0.5‑1 % equity.
 A high‑caliber fractional CFO typically runs $8‑15 k/mo (20‑30 % of FTE cost) and still leaves the strategic‑economics gap unfilled.
-A Fractional Economist engagement starts around $5‑10 k/mo and directly targets revenue lift, pricing power, and valuation narrative—often paying for itself within a single successful price test.
+A Fractional Chief Economist engagement starts around $5‑10 k/mo and directly targets revenue lift, pricing power, and valuation narrative—often paying for itself within a single successful price test.

 Why Not "Either/Or"?

 Fractional CFO articles rightly tout cost efficiency, flexible scope, and seasoned oversight.
 Keep them!
-A Fractional Economist complements that role by answering questions a CFO's toolkit doesn't cover:
+A Fractional Chief Economist complements that role by answering questions a CFO's toolkit doesn't cover:

 • What price‑elasticity curve maximizes ARR at our current churn rate?